Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Koszul duality and operadic homology

 In~\cite{CylinderOperads} we explain how to extend the applications of operadic bar duality to the context of unbounded dg-modules over a ring.
 More specifically, we prove that the functorial cofibrant replacement of algebras over an operad, defined~\cite{GetzlerJones}, works in that framework provided that we restrict ourself to $\Sigma_*$-cofibrant operads and to algebras which are cofibrant as dg-modules.

-We review the definition of these cofibrant replacement functors very briefly before explaining the applications to the homology of algebras over operads in our setting.
-We explain at each step how the constructions apply to $E_n$-operads.
+In this section, we briefly review the definition of these cofibrant replacement functors for algebras over operads, and we explain the applications of the cofibrant replacement construction to the homology of algebras over operads.
+We also explain the application of our general construction to $E_n$-operads by using the Koszul duality result of~\cite{EnKoszulDuality}.

-In this section (and in the next one), we assume that $\EOp_n$ is the particular $E_n$-operad, arising from a filtration of the Barratt-Eccles operad~\cite{BarrattEccles}, used in the proof of the Koszul duality result of~\cite{EnKoszulDuality}.
-This operad has, among others, the advantage of being free of finite rank over $\kk$ in each arity.
-Thus we can dualize the dg-modules $\EOp_n(r)$ without special care.
-Besides, the operad $\EOp_n$ is connected so that the collection of dual dg-modules $\EOp_n(r)^{\vee}$ inherits a well-defined cooperad structure.
+In this section (and in the next one), we assume that $\EOp_n$ is the particular $E_n$-operad used in the proof of the Koszul duality result of~\cite{EnKoszulDuality}, and which arises from a filtration of the Barratt-Eccles operad~\cite{BarrattEccles}.
+The components of this operad $\EOp_n(r)$ are finite dimensional dg-modules, and hence, can be dualized without care.
+The operad $\EOp_n$ is also connected, and as a consequence, we have a well-defined cooperad structure on the collection of dg-modules $\EOp_n(r)^{\vee}$ dual to $\EOp_n(r)$.

-To begin with, we say a few words about the operadic cobar construction~$B^c(\DOp)$.
+To begin this section, we say a few words about the operadic cobar construction~$B^c(\DOp)$.